You are here

 Time to Play Football!!!

-The San Diego Chargers continue to be the largest contributor and sponsor of youth and High School Football in San Diego County!
+The Chargers continue to be a large contributor and sponsor of youth and High School Football!
 This strong history of support can be seen annually in such programs as the Chargers High School Coach of the Week, the Alex Spanos All-Star Classic, Junior Chargers Training Camps, the Annual Salute to Youth Football, and now the team’s strong commitment to the new Heads-Up Football training program.

 Helping ensure all children have the opportunity to play, and that youth coaching staffs have the proper tools to make the game fun and safe, is key to the Chargers support of football at all youth levels.